jamesgiff5/Olist_Ecommerce_Data_project/README.md

 - **Weighted Avg Delivery Time (~13 days)** is well below the estimated delivery window across all states, indicating strong logistics execution.
 - **Avg Order Value** and **Avg Freight Cost Per Order** help gauge margins and efficiency.
 When combined with the freight scatterplot, these KPIs highlight cost challenges in more remote regions.

+## 💡 Conclusion & Key Takeaways

+This project revealed how regional differences in Brazil impact e-commerce performance, from freight costs to delivery times to repeat purchase behavior.
+São Paulo consistently led in both revenue and logistics efficiency, while more remote states like Roraima exposed the challenges of costly fulfillment.
+Despite strong delivery performance overall, the low repeat purchase rate highlights a missed opportunity in customer retention.
+By surfacing these patterns through SQL and Tableau, this project shows how data can guide decisions on where to improve margins, reallocate marketing efforts, and tailor operations by geography.

 ## ⚠️ Caveats & Limitations